|SPECIFICATIONS||PHOTOGRAPHS (Click on the pictures for an enlarged photo)|

 Ships in class: 2 Planned

 DDH-183, Izumo (Trials)The first in class 22DDH aircraft carrier, Izumo, DDH-183, for the Japanese MArittime self-Defense Force (JMSDF) was launched on Auguts 6, 2013 in Yokohama, Japan.
-It reportedly began intial sea trials in March 2014.
+It was outfitted throughout 2014 and was exoected to begin conducting sea trials later in 2014.

 In 2007 and 2009 Japan built the Hyuga class of helicopter aircraft carriers.
 Two ships, DDH-181, the Hyuga, and DDH-182, the Ise, 650 feet long, displacing 20,000 tons full load.
 They look like small Sea Control aircraft carriers but embark ASW and SAR helicopters and can act as command vessels for JMSDF ASW task forces.